firebolt-db/godocs/docs/Guides/operate-engines/working-with-engines-using-ddl.md

        |----------|--------------|--------------|
        | 2        | 1            | 2            |

-    3. Stop the jobs to stop consuming resources.
-A query that can overload a cluster uses a lot of resources.
+    3. Stop the engine to stop resource consumption.
+These queries can run for a very long time and prevent the engine from stopping automatically.
 The following code example stops an engine without waiting for running queries to finish:

     ```sql
     STOP ENGINE my_engine WITH TERMINATE=true